What Is A Sole Proprietorship?

 A Sole Proprietorship does not have business name protection.
 This means that if someone else chooses to use a same or similar name for their business, this is allowed.
 The name protection for the business may be a key element in determining whether a Sole Proprietorship is the correct business structure for you to establish.
 If you are hesitant to not have name protection for the business, you can incorporate or trademark the business name to have a much stronger position with your business name within your jurisdiction of operation.

 Personal liability is one of the key factors to consider when operating a Sole Proprietorship.
 There is no separation between the personal owner and that person’s assets when a Sole Proprietorship is established.
 If you own a home, vehicles, or other assets, there is unlimited liability to you as the individual Sole Proprietorship to the risk involved in the business.
 The limited liability protection only exists if you incorporate a business.
-If you determine a Sole Proprietor is the better fit for your circumstance, you may want to obtain insurance quotes to obtain some protection within your business strategy.
+Limited liability offered through incorporating helps protect the personal assets of the business owners, should any legal action be taken against the business.
+If you determine a Sole Proprietor is the better fit for your circumstance, you may want to obtain insurance quotes to obtain some protection for your personal assets within your business strategy.

-The business structure of a Sole Proprietorship requires the individual owner of the business to provide the revenues generated from the business in that individual’s tax forms and submitted to the Canada Revenue Agency The business tax falls under the income tax of the individual and therefore the tax payments are due each quarter of the year.
+The business structure of a Sole Proprietorship requires the individual owner of the business to provide the revenues or business profit generated from the business on the individual’s personal income tax forms and submitted to the Canada Revenue Agency.
+The business tax falls under the income tax of the individual and therefore the tax payments are due each quarter of the year.
 It is recommended to have a tax holding of 30% or revenues to ensure you don’t underestimate the personal tax obligations.

 Sales tax is applicable to the Sole Proprietorship when the revenues of the business is $30,000.
 Prior to this number, it is not mandatory that you set up a tax account with the Canada Revenue Agency.